camrynmcdonald/sudoku-solver/README.md

 ## Executing Program

 - Run the Sudoku class to solve a sudoku board with your choice of the starting number of initial values in the board as a command line argument
-- To solve multiple boards and see the percentage that are solvable, run the AutoSimulation class, which requires two command line arguemnts: desried number of simulations first and then desired number of initial values in the board
+- To solve multiple boards and see the percentage that are solvable, run the AutoSimulation class, which requires two command line arguemnts: desired number of simulations first and then desired number of initial values in the board